10-2-pursuit/React-Group-Project-Prep/README.md

 Your prep assignment submission should include the following components.
 Remember, this work can and should be split amongst team members:
 ### 1. Problem Solved
 Provide a one to three sentence summary of the problem that your application aims to solve.
 Take into consideration the following points when determining your problem:
+ * User stories:
+ -A user will be able to see 4 random recipes when the page is loaded.
+ -A user will be able to search for recipes using search bar and inputing the ingredient name.
+ -A user will be able to create a new recipe by clicking a button and inputing the necessary information into a form.
+ -A user will be able to delete a recipe by clicking a remove button on the display card.
+ -A user will be able to update a recipe by adding a comment; able to add your own unique ingredients;
  * Who are you users?

  Everyone ages 13+